Santa has some competition these days. Little elves are everywhere.

 Who knows?
 Maybe the elf will decide he/she has to explore their new house if you leave it under the tree (or on it if it’s a treehouse).

-This week design your elf a home of their own.
-This simple Christmas STEM is fun to do after school or when the kids start winter break.
+It’s an Elf on the Shelf STEM Activity that is fun to do after school or when the kids start winter break.